ryankurte/mg-cli/README.md

 # mg-cli: a command line utility for mailgun

+## Status

+Usable.
+Email sending is a bit grim at the moment with the requirement for HTML and TXT versions, this should be improved.

 ## Building

 1. `go get .` to fetch dependencies
 2. `go build ./...` to build utility

+## Features

+- [x] Create lists
+- [ ] Delete lists
+- [x] Fetch lists
+- [x] Synchronize lists
+- [x] Add members to lists
+- [ ] Remove members from lists
+- [ ] Fetch members of lists
+- [ ] Synchronise members of lists
+- [x] Send emails to a list

 ## Usage

 ```
 ./mg-cli --help                                                                                    [12:15]
 Usage: